I had this excellent question this week from a subscriber:

 In fact, it is several related questions so this weeks article I will begin unpacking this so I can consider what is important and share some experience to help theirs (and your) thinking on the general subject of data analysis.

 Perceptions & Uncertainty

 One underlying issue I’ve found is in our own perceptions and expectations of others less-technically comfortable than ourselves.

 If you are a “numbers” person, you get used to a level of certainty with your work i.e. 2+2 does equal 4.
 And even when you are not sure, you take comfort from statistical significance instead (as at least you have a number.)

-Uncertainty and subjectivity is therefore unsettling.
-And unfortunately this can mean, “great analysis” for one person is not the same as “great analysis” for someone else.
+Uncertainty and subjectivity are therefore unsettling.
+And unfortunately, this can mean, “great analysis” for one person is not the same as “great analysis” for someone else.
 If someone isn’t happy then what do you do?
 If you feel threatened by this then it is too easy to blame them, when perhaps should be looking at your own approaches first.